 2. Your Learning Management System must play nice with your authoring tool

-Once you’ve authored your training, you have to deploy it to customers.
+Once you’ve authored your training courses, you have to deploy it to customers.
 This is where your Learning Management System (LMS) comes in.

 - Integrated eCommerce functionality